microsoft/vscode-mssql/README.md

 ## What's new in 1.10.0
 * Azure Active Directory authentication support
 * Accessibility improvements
-* SQL syntax colorization fixes
+* Fixes in SQL syntax colorization with comments
+* Added new functions/keywords to SQL syntax highlighting
+* Fixed keyboard shortcuts for results

 ## Version 1.9.0
 * Release date: March 5, 2020